First Ever Scoliosis Conference for the Ones who Live It: BioniCon 2026

 Conferences for adults with scoliosis up until now have been geared toward the providers.
 One conference, for example, states it is for “anyone involved in the treatment of spinal deformities including surgeons, residents and fellows, physician assistants, nurses, and other allied health professionals and researchers.
 The podium presentations will provide valuable information to all individuals caring for patients with spinal deformities.”

 At BioniCon, we who have been treated by those professionals were the focus, not the object.
-Our scoliosis was held up not as a deformity or problem to address, but our reality to embrace and an invitation.
+Our scoliosis was held up not as a deformity or problem, but a reality and invitation to embrace.

 Even those who were treated with spinal fusion were dismissed, as I was from bracing, with no recommendations on how to care for the spine and the whole body going forward.
 No physical therapy.
 No exercise program.
 No scoliosis-specific movement training.
 No mind-body connection.
-No organized mentoring to learn from women (yes, scoliosis mainly affects women) who had gone before and could show us which way to head.
+No organized mentoring to learn from women (yes, scoliosis mainly affects women) who had gone before and could tell us what works.

 Meredith shared a post-conference Instagram carousel that said, “BioniCon 2026: the beginning of everything.”